drtinkooo/myanmar-administrative-structure/index.md

-# title: Mineral Potential in Myanmar
+# Mineral Potential in Myanmar

 ## 1.1 Introduction